 18.30 – 19.30 Reception

-Gender in Chinese Contemporary Art is co-organised by Tate Research Centre: Asia and China Central Academy of Fine Arts.
+Gender in Chinese Contemporary Art was co-organised by Tate Research Centre: Asia and China Central Academy of Fine Arts.
 Supported by the China National Arts Fund and British Council, Beijing.

 Tate Research Centre: Asia has been generously supported by the Andrew W. Mellon Foundation.